CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * In the event of rescuing Ulfric Brimward, the wounded warrior expresses gratitude and seeks an escort to Tuntin, offering a reward of 50 bc for the service.
 * Personal backgrounds of the characters may lead them to specific NPCs in the town, adding layers to their individual narratives.

-Players might also decide on alternative actions, such as pursuing Cragmaw Castle in part 3 of the adventure.
+Players might also decide on alternative actions, such as pursuing Mountainmaw Castle in part 3 of the adventure.
 In such cases, proceed directly to that section.

 **Awarding Experience Points:**

-The exploration of the Cragmaw hideout, along with the defeat of Klarg and his allies, marks a significant story milestone.
+The exploration of the Mountainmaw hideout, along with the defeat of Thrak and his allies, marks a significant story milestone.
 Each character is granted 2 skill points.

 # **Part 2: Tuntin**